WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 <a name="Ex2Task2" />
 #### Task 2 - Configuring Monitoring ####

-You can monitor your storage accounts in the Windows Azure Management Portal.
+From the **Monitoring** section, you can monitor your storage accounts in the Windows Azure Management Portal.
 For each storage service associated with the storage account (Blob, Queue, and Table), you can choose the level of monitoring - minimal or verbose - and specify the appropriate data retention policy.
-You can do this in the **Monitoring** section.

 1. In the **Configure** page, go to the **Monitoring** section.